Deep Reinforcement Learning for Inventory Networks: Toward Reliable Policy Optimization: Implementation details and numerical experiments

+This section details implementation and design choices that are consistent across most experiments.
+Deviations are specified in the setting-specific subsections.

-We developed a differentiable simulator using PyTorch and conducted all experiments on an NVIDIA A40 GPU with 48GB of memory.
-To expedite the training process, we implemented an efficient parallel computation scheme.
+{\bf Differentiable simulator implementation.} We developed a differentiable simulator using PyTorch and conducted all experiments on an NVIDIA A40 GPU with 48GB of memory.
+Even though the pseudo-code for HDPO shown in Algorithm \ref{alg:hdpo_full} shows scenarios being processed sequentially, in practice we implemented an efficient parallel computation scheme to expedite the training process.
 For a given mini-batch of $H$ scenarios, we simultaneously executed the forward pass first, followed by the backward pass, across all scenarios.
 To achieve this, we utilized an initial mini-batch "state" matrix denoted as $\tilde{S}_1^H$.
 This matrix was obtained by stacking the initial states $\bar{S}_1^h$ for each scenario $h \in H$.
 At each time period, we input the matrix $\tilde{S}_t^H$ into the NN, enabling us to obtain the outputs for every scenario in a highly parallelizable manner.
 Subsequently, we computed the costs $c_t$ and updated the mini-batch state matrix $\tilde{S}^H_{t+1}$ through efficient matrix computations.
 This approach allowed PyTorch to efficiently estimate the gradients during the backward pass.